SwanFlutter/flutter_saver/README.md

-A package to save image and files to downloads folder.
+A package to save image and files to downloads folder all platform.

 ## Features